-Pro Tip: Some door handle sets will come with a template to make marking up the door easier.
+Pro Tip: Some door handle sets come with a template to make marking the door easier.
 Once you put the template in place, it will show you where to make your marks for drill holes.

 2. Drill Pilot Holes

 Using a small (ideally 2mm) drill bit, drill pilot holes in position for the screws to fix the handles and front plate, the hole for the latch and the spindle holes.
-These pilot holes will make it easier for you to drill the actual holes (see step three).
+These pilot holes will make it easier for you to drill the real holes (see step three).

-3. Drill Latch And Spindle Holes
+3. Drill Latch and Spindle Holes

 You’ll now want to fit your drill with a larger drill bit.
 For your spindle and latch holes, it’s best to use a spade bit.
 The width of your latch hole needs to match the diameter of the latch.
-Spindle holes should be just wide enough so that the handle’s spindle can turn once it’s been threaded through.
+Spindle holes should be wide enough so the handle’s spindle can turn once it’s been threaded through.

 Once you’ve drilled the holes, check that the latch fits snugly and the handle’s spindle threads through.
 Make any necessary adjustments to the holes until they do.

-4. Fitting The Latch & Front Plate
+4. Fitting the Latch and Front Plate

-With the latch placed in its hole, offer the front plate up into position and draw around it carefully.
+With the latch in its hole, offer the front plate up into position and draw around it carefully.
 Using a wood chisel, chisel out a recess in the shape of the front plate, deep enough so that the plate sits flush with the edge of the door.

 Put the latch and front plate in place, and check the handle spindle fits and turns correctly.
-As long as it does, you can then screw the latch in place using the pilot holes you drilled earlier.
+As long as it does, you can screw the latch in place using the pilot holes you drilled earlier.

-5. Fitting The Latch (Strike) Plate Onto The Doorframe
+5. Fitting the Latch (Strike) Plate onto the Doorframe

 Draw around the plate, and also draw where the hole for the latch tongue will need to be.

-6. Fitting The Handles
+6. Fitting the Handles

 Make sure to use the right screwdriver and to do this carefully.
 If the screwdriver slips, it could scratch your new handle.

-7. Painting The Door (Optional)
+7. Painting the Door (Optional)